I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 There are many websites and apps where you can sell your gently used items.
 Some are free and some are not.

 Instead of selling gently used clothing and supplies you can look for or organize a clothing and supply swap.
-You can do this with friends or host it for your whole town (this will be a little difficult right now with social distancing but something to think about for the future).
+You can do this with friends or host it for your whole town.
 Plan a time to get together and everyone just brings what they can’t use anymore and you swap it for things you can use from the others that are participating.
 It is a win-win for everyone.

 A great resource for what supplies are a great deal versus overpriced is The Krazy Coupon Lady’s Free stock-up price list.
 You do need to sign up for her email list to get the price list but it is well worth it and you can always unsubscribe if you don’t like all the money she can save you.
 The Krazy Coupon Lady posts a lot of back to school deals as well as other deals.
 She won’t disappoint you.